fpga-open-speech-tools/docs/getting_started.md

 ## Deploying Design to SoC FPGA through Web App
 1. Connect to the FrOST Hardware by navigating to `[ip address]:5000`
-2. Enter the bucket name that was created in AWS S3 Bucket - Step 2 and click `Update`
+2. Enter the bucket name that was created in Step 2 of *AWS S3 Bucket and the CLI* and click `Update`
 3. Under device, select the correct FrOST Hardware
 4. Under the project folder, click the download icon
 5. Once downloaded and installed, the project controls will be available